-Land managers who manage, build, maintain, or plan trails in Arizona, representing federal, state, county and municipalities, and organizations took part in a 15-minute online survey.
+Land managers who manage, build, maintain, or plan trails in Arizona, representing federal, state, county and municipal governments, and non-profit organizations, took part in a 15-minute online survey.
 A total of 91 surveys were completed by land managers of non-motorized and motorized trails, with representation from each of the 15 counties in Arizona.